 Conclusion

 Understanding where xylem and phloem are located is essential for comprehending how plants transport water, minerals, and sugars throughout their bodies.
 These vascular tissues are strategically arranged in roots, stems, and leaves to ensure efficient transport and structural support.
-From the central vascular cylinder in roots to the intricate network of veins in leaves, the location of xylem and phloem is crucial for plant survival and growth.
+From the central vascular cylinder in roots to the detailed network of veins in leaves, the location of xylem and phloem is crucial for plant survival and growth.